-- Set the steam rack/trivet or a steamer basket into the Instant Pot’s cooking insert, place the beets on top, and pour in a cup of water.
+- Set a cooking rack or steamer basket into the pressure cooker, place the beets on top, and pour in a cup of water.
 Close the lid and ensure that the valve is set to sealed position.
 Select “Steam” mode, leave the setting on High Pressure, and adjust the time based on the size of your beets (see recipe note).

 - When the cooking time is up, the pressure valve may be opened immediately for a quick release.